cs0320-s2023/final-project-jhickey4-bleahey-awick2-jriccia2-1/README.md

 - The application does not work perfectly on Safari, as the Spotify Web Playback SDK is not supported on Safari.
 The application will still work, but the buttons on the player have little to no functionality.

+- The web player continues to play music when the user logs out and returns to the home page.
+This is an issue we plan to address in the future, but is not a core-functionality-breaking bug.

 ### Future Features (?)